WASdev/sample.oauth.store/README.md

    - If you need to add a user and password, uncomment the `USER` and `PWD` lines and fill in your username and password.
       - If you are using the user feature project, also edit `sample.user.feature/src/liberty/config/server.xml`.
 Add the `user="${user}" password="${password}"` attributes to the `customStoreMongoDBConfig` element.

-1. To build and start a server running one of the custom OAuthStore samples, run on of the following commands:
+1. To build and start a server running one of the custom OAuthStore samples, run one of the following commands:

     > ./gradlew sample.bell:start